Skip to Content

-See what a four-month old schedule looks like following the Babywise method.
-Includes example schedules, wake times, and how to make it past the drenaded four-month sleep regression!
+Get a Babywise 4 month schedule.
+Includes sample schedules, wake times, and how to make it past the dreaded four-month sleep regression.

-If you work hard in the beginning to teach your baby independent sleep skills and make sure she is getting enough feeds throughout the day, monthly transitions and regressions won’t disrupt everyone’s sleep as much.
+If you work hard in the beginning to teach your baby independent sleep skills and make sure she is getting enough feeds throughout the day, monthly transitions and sleep regressions won’t be as disruptive.

 Sure, there will still be bumps in the road (we are working with babies after all), but you’ll be able to get everyone back on track much faster than if you were moving without a sleep plan.